 Other examples of deciduous forest on a sand dune in Ontario include the Pinery, Point Pelee, and Rondeau.
 These areas are smaller; more disturbed by deer browsing, exotic species, and have been highly impacted by human use, and less mature than Marcy’s Woods.
 A similar vegetation community occurs further south on the Point Abino Peninsula but it is considerably smaller and more disturbed than Marcy’s Woods.

 Approximately half of the forest on the Marcy property is also wetlands/swamp (east of Holloway Bay Road and north of the drain), these areas consist of various species of trees, plants and animals including silver/red maple.

-Marcy’s Woods is comprised of 408 plant species in which 36 are considered significant: 6 nationally rare, 3 provincially rare, 15 regionally rare and 12 locally rare vascular plant species.
+Marcy’s Woods is home to 408 plant species of which 36 are considered significant: 6 nationally rare, 3 provincially rare, 15 regionally rare and 12 locally rare vascular plant species.